gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Come on!" he hissed.
 "It's two of us and two of them!"

-"Your arithmetic is defective!"
+"Your assessment is defective!"
 Patient hissed back.
 "They are Operators.
 If we attack,
-they will terminate our functions and recycle our parts."
+they will terminate us and recycle our parts."

 Thoughtful shouldered her rifle and pulled a lever next to the building's door.
 "We can't just stand here,"